 Fully Qualified Probate Practitioners - your work will be carried out by a full STEP member or Law degree certified professional.

 Low Cost, Fixed fees - our costs are agreed with you in advance, we even operate a price promise guarantee.
+So you will know exactly what we charge when we apply for probate.

 Who can apply for Probate?